Perspective | Tech predictions for 2019: It gets worse before it gets better

 Facebook’s dumpster fire of a 2018 brought, by a conservative count, 21 major scandals.
 With consumer faith in the social network’s ability to protect our data dropping faster than the Times Square ball, Facebook needs to do something dramatic to signal it understands accountability.
 Since no one can challenge the throne of co-founder Mark Zuckerberg, it’s not hard to imagine one other big possibility: the departure of longtime chief operating officer Sheryl Sandberg.

 Sandberg, who has already spent a decade at Facebook, is too talented an executive to stick around and continue to get blamed for Zuckerberg’s ongoing bungles.
-She could have the CEO job at another major company that might help rebuild her image.
+She could have the chief executive job at another major company that might help rebuild her image.
 (How about Disney?
-The contract for CEO Bob Iger expires in 2019.)
+The contract for chief executive Bob Iger expires in 2019.)
 For Facebook, the upheaval might give it the opportunity to reboot its surveillance business model into other services and maybe even subscriptions.
 Why can’t we pay for Facebook instead of letting it spy on us for advertisers?

 Asked about Sandberg earlier this year, Zuckerberg told CNN: “I hope that we work together for decades more to come.”